abudesai/rt_text_class_base_random_forest_sklearn/README.md

-Random Forest Classifier in SciKitLearn for Binary Classification - Base problem category as per Ready Tensor specifications.
+Random Forest Classifier in SciKitLearn Using Tf-IDF preprocessing for Text Classification - Base problem category as per Ready Tensor specifications.